ini-tiket-q/tiketq-backend-services/README.md

 │   └── routes/
 │        └── payment.py
 │
+├── secrets/                     # Create this please, see Docker-compose for reference │   └── db_user.txt
+│
 └── postgres/
     └── init.sql                 # DB schema, for user and ticker tables only